mary1afshar/Furhat_setup_URA/README.md

     8. common fate principle

 - [designing for children](https://www.smashingmagazine.com/2015/08/designing-web-interfaces-for-kids/)

+- Learnings:
     - sound is important
-    - Touch can be used to initiate the mouse-over functionality
+    - touch can be used to initiate the mouse-over functionality
-    - Use large, visually distinct hotspots.
+    - use large, visually distinct hotspots.
     - no hotspots near the edges of the screen
     - no scroll
     - **More images, less text**